Carl Torbush: East Tennessee State

 Torbush established the newly restarted program at East Tennessee State, which had last played in the 2003 season.
 The Buccaneers signed their first class in 2014, redshirting all players, and began a year of practice in preparation for the 2015 season, when the team competed as an NCAA Division I FCS independent.
 In the 2016 season they joined the Southern Conference.
 On December 8, 2017, Torbush announced his retirement from coaching.
 In his time as ETSU head coach, he had an overall record of 11–22 record with 4–12 mark in SoCon play.
 Overall, he finished with a 31–48 career head coaching record.

+Illness and death

+In May 2011, Torbush was diagnosed with prostate cancer, and underwent surgery to treat it.
+He made a recovery and later returned to coaching.
+In 2023, Torbush was diagnosed with ALS.
+He died on November 5, 2023, at the age of 72.